ethereum/remix-ide/docs/run.md

 -   `Hardhat Provider`: For connecting Remix to a local Hardhat test chain.

--   `Ganache Provider`: For connecting Remix to a local Hardhat test chain.
+-   `Ganache Provider`: For connecting Remix to a local Truffle Ganache test chain.

--   `Foundry Provider`: For connecting Remix to a local Foundry test chain.
+-   `Foundry Provider`: For connecting Remix to a local Foundry Anvil test chain.

 -   `WalletConnect`: For using the WalletConnect allowing you to approve transactions on a mobile device.